Dhoby Ghaut may just be your new favourite spot to shop, eat and repeat…

 Guide to Dhoby Ghaut: Shop

 We’ll admit Dhoby Ghaut is not as glitzy as its counterpart down the street – yes, we’re talking about Orchard Road – but it’s decent enough to fuel your food and shopping needs.
 Head to Plaza Singapura for restaurants, art and craft supply stores, beauty products and local brands.
-The Cathay is a hit among the younger crowd, thanks to its affordable eateries and The Cathay Cineplexes.
+The Cathay is currently closed for a major revamp; we can’t wait to see what’s in store once it reopens.

 The refreshed PoMo, now known as Gr.id Mall, houses plenty of indie brands, bars and Instagram-worthy spots.
 It’s a vibrant addition to Dhoby Ghaut!
 Truly not easy to miss, especially at night, it sports neon lights and a brightly painted exterior inspired by the classic game of Tetris.
 Expect to find trendy social spaces and even a rooftop bar – perfect for chill evening hangs.
 The new mall has plenty to offer with dining experiences including restaurants and cafes that serve hot pot, picturesque multi-layer cakes, and towering piles of waffles and gelato.